Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | -----------
-merchantId* | string | Unique GUID of the merchant shipmentId* | long | Unique id of the shipment that you want to retrieve
+merchantId* | string | Unique GUID of the merchant shipmentId* | int | Unique id of the shipment that you want to retrieve

 ## Get Activity History